vrcxz/BTIRenderer/README.md

 ```

 ## Hello World!
-To print a `Hello World!` text, see the following:
+To print a `Hello World!` text, do the following:
 ```cpp
 //Initialize SDL and TTF SDL_Init(SDL_INIT_EVERYTHING);